ICANN Nominating Committee (NomCom) | Operating Procedures 2018

 NomCom members are strongly encouraged to travel to face-to-face meetings; and in joining the NomCom, all members make a commitment to attend the Selection Meeting; however, provisions for participation via teleconference will be arranged for members unable to attend in person.

 Vacancies and Removal from NomCom

 Vacancies that may occur in the NomCom may be filled for the remainder of the term by the same means through which the position was initially filled.
 In the event that a NomCom member is removed for any reason, he/she is obligated to delete all NomCom-related material.
-In the event that a member of the NomCom staff is removed for any reason, he/she is obligated to arrange for secure transfer of all NomCom-related material to a NomCom designated person, and then to delete all NomCom-related material from his/her own records in any form.
+In the event that a member of the ICANN organization staff supporting the NomComis removed for any reason, he/she is obligated to arrange for secure transfer of all NomCom-related material to a NomCom designated person, and then to delete all NomCom-related material from his/her own records in any form.

-A member of the NomCom staff may be removed by the Chair of the NomCom, following notice to the ICANN CEO.
+A member of the ICANN organization staff supporting the NomCom may be removed by the Chair of the NomCom, following notice to the ICANN CEO.

 Handling of Sensitive Information

 The nature of the NomCom functions and activities requires confidentiality for some information (such as deliberations) and openness for other information (such as this Operating Procedure).

 Any information which relates to an individual and can be used to identify the individual by name or can be used in context with other information to lead to identifying such person will be marked "Confidential: NomCom Sensitive" whether the information is in physical or electronic form.
 A designation that anonymizes a Candidate's identifying information, with a number or in another commonly accepted manner, will not be considered NomCom Sensitive.
 However, any "Key List" that relates a Candidate's name to such a designation will be considered NomCom Sensitive.